Student-centric advice and objective recommendations

 As with any scholarship opportunity, scholarships for Black students are highly competitive, and in order to achieve success, you’ll need to craft an application that stands out from the crowd.
 One great way to write a strong application is to spend some time reflecting before you start your essays.

 Because these applications are offered specifically to Black students, they will often ask questions relating to your heritage and its importance in your life.
-Before answering these questions, try to reflect on what your Black background means to you, and talk to family members or friends to get some ideas for your application.
-You can jot down some informal notes about your findings, and come back to this document as you fill out your applications.
+Spend some time and reflect on what your Black background means to you, and talk to family members or friends to get some ideas for your application.
+You can jot down some informal notes about your findings, and come back to the document as you fill out your applications.

 How to write a great essay